You might not think fruits and vegetables for dogs would be controversial … but it is!

 In summary, Dr Billinghurst says that it’s not absolutely essential to feed dogs fruit and veggies, but there are many life stages and health states where feeding vegetable material can have major advantages.

-(Download our Free Leaky Gut Workbook and get 3 simple steps to restoring your dog’s health.)
+(Download our Free Leaky Gut Workbook and get 3 simple steps to restore your dog’s health.)